Mkobie/ReferenceNotes/README.md

 ```bash
 g++ -std=c++98 path/to/*.cpp -o output && ./output
 ```
-To compile and run all c++ examples, execute the run.sh script.
+To compile and run all c++ examples, execute the run.sh script in a Unix-like environment (eg use Linux, or WSL2).

 ### Checklist
 Concepts to double-check before submitting code, based on common mistakes: